ClojureBridge/tones/curriculum/01-piano-chords.md

     (piano note)))
 ```

-After evaluating the function, she wrote lines of code to use it.
+Next, she wrote lines of code to use it.

 ```clojure
 ;; usage